derekluciani/modularsynth/history/initial_build_requirements.md

 ### Exceptions
   * **Paired Source and Destination values cannot be the same** (eg. Osc 1 → Osc 1).
 If the user selects a Destination and it matches the Source, display the validation message: _"Source and destination cannot be the same"_.
 If the user changes the Source or Destination and the values no longer match, remove the validation message.

+### UI
+- Create a "Clear" button that appears next to each established Source/Destination pairing.
+This button will enable the user to easily remove the connection.
+When clicked, the button disapears and the values within both input fields reset to the default placeholder.

 ## Default Routing
 These are the default connections that a user will expect to have when the app is launched:
 * LFO 1 → Osc 1 Pitch